devinkr/js-references-and-hof/README.md

 to store & look up values (like word definitions in a dictionary), or to describe some thing or entity with various attributes.

+Primitive data types have their own built-in object wrappers with [properties and methods](https://javascript.info/primitives-methods) that we can access.
+What are some you've seen so far?

+Objects and arrays have their own properties and methods as well.
+What are some that you've seen and worked with so far?

+We'll be learning about some of the more advanced array methods that let us iterate over collections of data and perform complex operations.
+In order to do that, first we'll review functions and learn about higher-order functions.

 ### Review JavaScript Functions

 What is a function?

--   Defined block of code that can be called by later code
+-   Defined block of code that can be called by other code
 -   Functions are defined with zero or more **parameters**
     -   **Parameters** are the variables for the function inputs upon definition
     -   **Arguments** are the values passed in to the function when it is called